njgram18/DataViz_Final_Project/Updates.md

 ##March 30 End of Class
 I continued to work on the Multi-Family Analysis section of my project.
 I fixed a few of the errors I made from my work outside of class in creating the statistics, although I may need to take another look at that.
 I created a couple more interactive plots that allows a user to look analyze the table and identify an address of a property.
 Finally, I created a couple of tables as well that allows users to look at a plot and a table.
 I am beginning to create a table that will allow me to show the variablity of all these stats for Boston properties.

+##April 4 Beginning of Class
+I moved on to an analysis of Condo properties for sale in Boston.
+I completed that analysis and then went on to researching how to change some of the aspects of the interactive map that I made at the start of this project.
+I have to apply some of the things I found and do a more general analysis of Boston real estate and show some of the variablity in the data.